A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Meta-Algorithm: Competing Bandits with Corrupted Context and Action Correlations

 \subsection{Competing Bandits with Corrupted Context and Action Correlations UCB (COMBINE-UCB)}

 The UCB instantiation of the meta-algorithm presented in the previous section is shown in algorithm \ref{alg:alg2.1}.
-At every time step, the agent observes a (possibly corrupted) version of the context: $\mathbf{\hat{x}_{i}}$.
-The decision to use the $CB$ or $MAB_u$ policy to select an action is performed by a gradient bandit ~\cite{Sutton2018}.
-The probabilities of choosing either $CB$ or $MAB_u$ is computed from the preference values $H_i$ (line 6) using the softmax distribution.
+At every time step, the agent observes a (possibly corrupted) version of the context $\mathbf{\hat{x}}_{i}$.
+The decision to use the $CB$ or $MAB_u$ policy to select an action is performed by a gradient bandit ~\citep{Sutton2018}.
+The probability of choosing $CB$ or $MAB_u$ is computed from the preference values $H_i$ (line 6) using the softmax distribution.
 The policy is sampled from a Bernoulli distribution with parameter $p = pb_i$.
 Suppose the referee picks the contextual bandit (policy $\pi_0$).
-In that case, the agent chooses the action that maximizes the expected reward plus an upper confidence term like in standard LinUCB~\cite{Li2010} (line 9) using a global model.
+In that case, using a global model, the agent chooses the action that maximizes the expected reward plus an upper confidence term like in standard LinUCB~\citep{Li2010} (line 9).
 Otherwise, the agent selects the action based on the particular user's $MAB_{u}$ strategy using equation \ref{eq:ducb} (line 12).
-Before choosing the action with the highest score ($\theta_{i,a}$), the subset of potential action candidates for exploration is computed by algorithm \ref{alg:alg3} using the individual action-to-action adjacency matrix for every user.
-After playing the action and observing reward $r_{i,a_{i}}$, we update the parameters of the policy chosen by the referee (line 18).
-Finally, we update the preference values $H_i$ (line 25) depending on the received reward.
-For example, if the $CB$ policy was chosen, that is, $\pi_{i} = \pi_0$ and a reward $r_{i, a_{i}} = 1$ was received, we increase the preference $H_{i,\pi_{i,t}}$ for choosing the $CB$ while decreasing the preference for the $MAB_u$ policy $H_{i, \neg \pi_{i}}$.
+Before choosing the action with the highest upper-confidence score ($UCB_{a, i}$), the subset of potential action candidates for exploration is computed by algorithm \ref{alg:alg3} using the individual action-to-action adjacency matrix for every user.
+After playing the action and observing reward $r^i_{a^i_t, s^i_t}$, we update the parameters of the policy chosen by the referee (line 18).
+Finally, depending on the received reward, we update the preference values $H^i$ (line 25).
+For example, if the $CB$ policy was chosen, that is, $\pi^i = \pi_0$ and a reward $r^i_{a^i_t, s^i_t} = 1$ was received, we increase the preference $H^i_{\pi^i_{t}}$ for choosing the $CB$ while decreasing the preference for the $MAB_u$ policy $H^i_{\neg \pi^i}$.